fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 <i>Note</i>, responsible for rendering a single note, is very simple, and is not aware that the event handler it gets as props dispatches an action.
 These kind of componets are called [presentational](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) in React terminology.

-<i>Notes</i> in the other hand is a [container](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) component, as it contains some application logic: it defines what the event handlers of a <i>Note</i> do and coordinates the configuration of <i>presentational</i> components, or the <i>Notejes</i>.
+<i>Notes</i>, on the other hand, is a [container](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) component, as it contains some application logic: it defines what the event handlers of the <i>Note</i> components do and coordinates the configuration of <i>presentational</i> components, that is, the <i>Note</i>s.

-We will return to the presentational/container divide later in this part.
+We will return to the presentational/container division later in this part.

 Forwarding the <i>store</i> to all components as props is not the best solution.
 Even though the <i>App</i> does not need the store, it has to receive it in order to forward it to <i>NewNote</i> and <i>Notes</i>.
-In a bit we will have a solution for this problem.
+In a bit we will have a solution to this problem.

-The code of the Redux- application can be found from [github](https://github.com/fullstackopen-2019/redux-notes/tree/part6-1), branch <i>part6-1</i>.
+The code of the Redux application can be found in [github](https://github.com/fullstackopen-2019/redux-notes/tree/part6-1), branch <i>part6-1</i>.

 </div>